-The Company is leasing a 4,000 square foot building and was granted a Host Community Agreement as well as a special permit to build the dispensary.
-Once open, the product menu will include a wide range of flower strains, concentrates, edibles, and topicals.
+The company has entered into a lease agreement on a property at 1 Lloyd Street, Blackstone, MA 01504 and was granted a Host Community Agreement as well as a special permit from the Zoning Board of Appeals.
+Once open, the product menu will include a wide range of flower strains, concentrates and edibles sold in 5mg units.
 The company will control its supply chain by entering into wholesale supply agreements with multiple vendors to create variety in product offerings.
-All cannabis purchases shall be made from Massachusetts licensed facilities.